xaoxuu/AXKit/README.md

 ## Example

-You can find example applications in our [latest release](https://github.com/xaoxuu/AXKit/releases/latest) , demonstrating how to use it with `UITableViewController`s, encryption, command-line tools and much more.
+You can find example applications in our [latest release](https://github.com/xaoxuu/AXKit/releases/latest) , demonstrating how to use functions of AXKit.

 You can also install the [demo app](itms-services://?action=download-manifest&url=https://xaoxuu.com/apps/AXKitDemo/manifest.plist) to the phone directly.